 Professor Rehr has been named to Washington Life magazine’s Power 100 list and has been listed as a Top Association Lobbyist by one of Congress’ “must read” publications, The Hill.
 He has also been featured in Beachum’s Guide to Key Lobbyists and has been named one of the top 20 most influential people in radio by Radio Ink magazine.

-Professor Rehr is the author of “The Congressional Communications Report,” landmark research on communication methods and preferences of congressional offices, their staff, and those working to influence them., now in its 3rd edition.
+Professor Rehr is the author of “The Congressional Communications Report,” now in its third edition, landmark research on communication methods and preferences of congressional offices, their staff, and those working to influence them., now in its 3rd edition.
 He is also the principal researcher, “The Honest Leadership and Open Government Act – Five Years Later” (a review of lobbying disclosure laws) and the “2013 Factors of Influence Report” (which measured lobbying firm effectiveness).
 In January 2013, Professor Rehr released the results of the “Social Election Media,” which looked at the impact of social media on the presidential election.
 Professor Rehr also authored research on “Congressional Attitudes Toward American Economic Institutions” and co-authored “Trends in Business Political Action Committees: 2013-2014 Election Cycle.”
+Rehr also released his first book, From Analog to Digital Television – The Greatest Public Relations Initiative in TV’s History in 2018, documenting how the historic technology transition took place.

 Prior to joining the faculty of the Schar School, Professor Rehr was Senior Associate Dean and Professor as the Antonin Scalia Law School at GMU.
 He started his academic career as Professor, at The George Washington University’s Graduate School of Political Management (GSPM).